scionproto/scion/doc/CASA.rst

 where one side has to fetch the key (slow), and the other side can recompute the key on the fly (fast).

+The motivation for cryptographic agility does not only need to be performance-related, but can for example arise from AS-specific requirements for higher security standards or compliance with security policies.

 Beaconing Extensions
 --------------------
 CASA categories are carried in `signed beaconing extensions`_.